2024 Solar Incentives Guide for Patchogue, NY - Tax Credits & Rebates

 Federal Solar Incentives

-When someone says "solar incentives," you likely think of federal incentives first.
-An incentive that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a specific percentage of the cost of your solar system.
+When you hear the term "solar incentives," federal incentives are likely the first thing that comes to mind.
+The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a specified percentage of the cost of your solar system.

 Have questions about how the ITC applies to your specific situation?
-Get in touch with your local Patchogue solar panel installer to get more information.
+Reach out to your local Patchogue solar panel installer to get more information.

 State & Local Solar Incentives